The Week That Was

 I. The Iran War Produced a Ceasefire Architecture Nobody Trusts

 Mirror test.
-Dugin and Technate frameworks converge on one prediction: regardless of deal terms, the US exits the Gulf faster than conventional analysis expects.
-Dugin prescribes a US quagmire; the Technate framework prescribes a quick extraction after establishing leverage precedent.
-Both predict Russia benefits.
-The divergence: Dugin expects the US to stay and bleed; Technate expects it to leave and consolidate hemisphically.
-Which model is correct will be tested by whether the US maintains or reduces its naval presence after any deal is signed.
+Both the published Russian strategic and American Technocratic frameworks converge on one prediction: regardless of deal terms, the US exits the Gulf faster than conventional analysis expects.
+Russia prescribes a US quagmire; the “Fortress America” Technate framework prescribes a quick extraction after establishing leverage precedent.

 II.
 Claude Mythos Broke the AI Governance Model Before Anyone Used It